Felony Drug Charge Attorney Iowa City

 - Conspiracy to commit drug offenses

-At Keegan, Tindal & Mason, we understand how high the stakes are.
+At Keegan, Tindal & Jaeger, we understand how high the stakes are.
 We thoroughly investigate the evidence against you, checking for things like illegal search and seizure of property or whether your rights were upheld during arrest.
 We then take this to court to fight for your rights and a reduction in charges, if not outright dismissal.

 Dial (319) 499-5524 now and schedule your initial free consultation.

 2nd Degree Sexual Abuse; 1st Degree Burglary Acquitted of Multiple Forcible Felonies